hoang-himself/dotfiles/docs/ventoy.md

-# Ventoy configs
+# Ventoy

-## Test with a Windows NT 10.0 virtual machine
+## Testing with a Windows NT 10.0 virtual machine

 This section is documented accordingly to Hyper-V, but may apply to other hypervisors as well